HZ-MC/PhaseProject-1/README.md

-# PhaseProject
+PhaseProject
+===

-Team: Hassan Martinez, Javier Felix, Mark Festejo
+#Team: Hassan Martinez, Javier Felix, Mark Festejo

-Output  = Has all the testcases into one to test everything on the project. fork    = Has the fork simulation files with some additional comments by Hassan. obj     = Should have the compile objects to be link by the linker list. phase1  = Has the provided_phase1 by the professor to start over again. src     = Sources Code that we are working with. usloss  = Has the usloss for installation.
+##Output  = Has all the testcases into one to test everything on the project.
+##fork    = Has the fork simulation files with some additional comments by Hassan.
+##obj     = Should have the compile objects to be link by the linker list.
+##phase1  = Has the provided_phase1 by the professor to start over again.
+##src     = Sources Code that we are working with.
+##usloss  = Has the usloss for installation.

 GitHub Repo for developing and deployment of phase projects for the class CSCV 452.